conceptadev/rockets-react/packages/react-material-ui/src/components/SchemaForm/README.md

 # SchemaForm

 The SchemaForm component allows forms to be created based on schemas passed via props.
+Internally, it implements the [react-jsonschema-form](https://rjsf-team.github.io/react-jsonschema-form/docs/) pattern.

 ## Example